CyanPineapple/CyanPineapple/README.md

 - 🔭 I’m currently working on runaway.
 - 🌱 I’m currently learning how to love.
-- 💬 Communicate with me about computer systems (also distributed systems).
+- 💬 Discuss with me about computer systems (also distributed systems).
 <!--
 **CyanPineapple/CyanPineapple** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.